noornee/gdm-traffic/README.md

 **GDM-Traffic (GoogleDistanceMatrix-Traffic)**

-GDM-Traffic is a Go program that fetches live traffic data from the Google Maps Platform Distance Matrix API based on the specified origin and destination locations.
+GDM-Traffic is a CLI tool that fetches live traffic data from the Google Maps Platform Distance Matrix API based on the specified origin and destination coordinates.

-This was written with the golang standard library It does not require any external dependncy besides `golang`
+This was written with the golang standard library It does not require any external dependncy besides `go`

 # Building from source
 ```bash